cyverse-archive/Donkey/doc/endpoints/app-metadata.md

 Delegates to metadactyl: POST /secured/tool-request

 This service is a passthrough to the metadactyl endpoint using the same path.
-Please se the metadactyl documentation for more details.
+Please see the metadactyl documentation for more details.

 ## Updating a Tool Installation Request (Administrator)